About this day

 For year 11, 12 and 13 students

 This fascinating and eye-opening day will include a diverse range of informative talks designed to challenge, entertain and enthuse students studying democracy and dictatorship in Germany.
 Focusing on the period 1914 – 1945, the programme is specifically designed to appeal to A-level students preparing for the Edexcel, OCR an AQA specifications, as well as enthusiastic year 11 students studying this period of history.
-Delivered by world-class historians and leading experts, the presentations will cover topics ranging from the First World War and the Weimar Republic through to Nazi Germany and World War Two.
+Delivered by world-class historians and leading experts, the presentations will cover topics ranging from the First World War and the Weimar Republic through to Nazi Germany and World War Two, with a special session on exam success from teacher and author Dr David Brown.
+The day will be chaired by Dr Robin Bunce of Homerton College, University of Cambridge.

 Programme & speakers